edgedb/edgedb/docs/guides/auth/oauth.rst

 OAuth
 =====

-:edb-alt-title: Integrating EdgeDB Auth's OAuth provider
+:edb-alt-title: Integrating Gel Auth's OAuth provider

 Along with using the :ref:`built-in UI <ref_guide_auth_built_in_ui>`, you can also create your own UI that calls to your own web application backend.